SulemanAwais/django-CRUD/README.md

 # 📝 Django To-Do App

 Welcome to the Django To-Do app!
 This is a simple, user-friendly application built with Django that helps you manage your daily tasks effectively. 🚀
+The deployed version of this app can be accessed here[https://suleman-todo.vercel.app]
  ## 🌟 Features

 ➕ Add new tasks